Texas Judicial Branch

 |Jim Wells||Kleberg||Montgomery||Palo Pinto||Parker|

-Note: The eviction diversion program is scheduled to become effective in all counties on January 1, 2021 (date subject to change).
+Note: The eviction diversion program is scheduled to become effective in all counties in Spring 2021 (check back for updates here).

 Who Is Eligible?